alexliaw/odin-recipes/README.md

 # odin-recipes
 This is my first html website project!
-On this website we will be showcasing a few recipes of my favorite dishes, so please follow along!
+On this page we will be showcasing a few recipes of my favorite dishes, so please follow along!